ConduitIO/conduit-kafka-connect-wrapper/README.md

 ### Development
 The complete server-side code for this plugin is **not** committed to the repo.
 Rather, it's generated from the proto files, when the project is compiled.

-IDEs may not automatically add the generated sources to the class.
-If that's the case, you need to:
+In a few integration tests we use [Aiven's JDBC connector](https://github.com/aiven/jdbc-connector-for-apache-kafka).
+Since it's not available in public Maven repositories, it needs to be compiled and installed to a local Maven repository, so it can be used.
+For convenience, we provide a prebuilt JAR (in the `libs` directory).

+1. Run `mvn install:install-file -Dfile=libs/jdbc-connector-for-apache-kafka-6.7.0.jar -DgroupId=io.aiven -DartifactId=jdbc-connector-for-apache-kafka -Dversion=6.7.0 -Dpackaging=jar`
-1. Run `mvn clean compile` (so that the needed code is generated)
+2. Run `mvn clean compile` (so that the needed code is generated)
-2. Change the project settings in your IDE to include the generated source.
+3. Some IDEs may not automatically use the generated sources.
+If that's the case, you need to change the project settings in your IDE to include the generated source.
 In IntelliJ, for example, you do that by going to File > Project structure > Project Settings > Modules.
 Then, right-click on `target/generated-source` and select "Sources".

 ### Code quality